sunlightpolicy/opendatapoliciesstatic/_documents/salinas-ca-2017-06-06.md

 ### ARTICLE I DEFINITIONS

-a.
-“Data” means statistical, factual, quantitative, or qualitative information that is maintained or created by or on behalf of a city agency.
-This definition is inclusive of software source code developed or maintained by or on behalf of the City.
+a. <span class="def-data">“Data” means statistical, factual, quantitative, or qualitative information that is maintained or created by or on behalf of a city agency.
+This definition is inclusive of software source code developed or maintained by or on behalf of the City.</span>

-b.
-“Open data” means data that is available online, in an open format, with no legal encumbrances on use or reuse, and is available for all to access and download in bulk without fees or a requirement of registration.
+b. <span class="def-open">“Open data” means data that is available online, in an open format, with no legal encumbrances on use or reuse, and is available for all to access and download in bulk without fees or a requirement of registration.
 “Legal encumbrance” includes copyright protections and other, non-statutory legal limitations on how or under what conditions a dataset may be used.
-This definition is also inclusive of any software source code made available online (“open source software”).
+This definition is also inclusive of any software source code made available online (“open source software”).</span>

 c.
 “Open format” means any widely accepted, nonproprietary, platform-independent, machine-readable data format, which permits automated processing of such data and facilitates analysis and search capabilities.